Fred-MalloryBains/Fred-MalloryBains/README.md

 #  About Me:
-University of Leeds undergraduate <br>Studying Computer Science BSc <br>Looking for placement opportunities <br>Interested in data analysis, machine learning and geometric deep learning<br><br>Currently working on a project integrating the Spotify API in Python and javascript<br>to create a unique way of visualising data
+University of Leeds undergraduate <br>Studying Computer Science BSc <br>Looking for placement opportunities <br>Interested in data analysis, machine learning and mathematics<br><br>Currently working on a project integrating the Spotify API in Python and javascript<br>to create a unique way of visualising data

 ##  Socials: